Dope Sick

 Dope Sick is the debut solo studio album by Canadian rapper Madchild.
 It was released on August 28, 2012 via Battle Axe/Suburban Noize Records.
 Production was handled by Aspect, C-Lance, Rob The Viking, Chin Injeti, Evidence, Matt Brevner and 2oolman.
 It features guest appearances from Bishop Lamont, D-Sisive, Dilated Peoples, Dutch Robinson, Matt Brevner, Phil da Agony, Prevail, Slaine, Sophia Danai and DJ Revolution.
 The album peaked at number three on the Canadian Albums Chart.
+The album was certified Gold in Canada as of 2019.